 The three pieces of current legislation stand alone, lack effective overlap and do not align.
 It is not uncommon for people subject to mental health legislation also to be subject to adults with incapacity and adult support and protection legislation.
 We recommend that the Review considers streamlining and consolidating legislation.

 Whilst we look with interest to the implementation of the Northern Irish approach to fused legislation, Social Work Scotland would support the development of pieces of discrete but well-aligned legislation.

 The Adult Support and Protection (Scotland) Act (ASPA) is the safety net between adults with incapacity and mental health legislation but it does not give local authorities the power to protect particularly vulnerable people from the actions of others, for example when the person lives alone and is preyed upon by others.

-AWI timescales currently allow for extensive periods of delay for private applicants to get powers in place, with no limit to how long private solicitors take.
+AWI timescales currently allow for extended periods of delay for private applicants to get powers in place, with no limit to how long private solicitors take.
 Legal Aid is an added issue.
-Although it is an entitlement, it can impact on the priority given by private solicitors.
+Although it is an entitlement, it can impact the priority given by private solicitors.